JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 Attribute's per layer chroma QP offsets.
 A layer is corresponds to a level-of-detail or RAHT transform block.
 Only applies when `attribute=colour`.

-### `--quantNeighWeight=INT-VALUE-LIST`
-Three factors used to derive quantization weights when `transformType=1`.
-The quantization weights are determined by recursively distributing each coefficient's weight to each of its neighbours, i, scaled by
-$\texttt{quantNeighWeight}[i] \div 256$.

-### `--predictionWithDistributionEnabled=0|1`
-Controls the activation of prediction within levels of detail based on the distribution of predictors.

-### `--max_points_per_sort_log2_plus1=INT-VALUE`
-Specifies the maximum number of points per sort used in attribute coding based on morton code in case the number of LoDs is equal to 1.

-### `--attributeInterPredictionEnabled=0|1`
-Controls the activation of inter prediction of attribute.

-### `--attrInterPredSearchRange=INT-VALUE`
-Specifies the search range for nearest neighbour search in inter prediction candidate for attribute coding.
-A value of -1 indicates that the full range is used for the search.

-### `--attrInterPredTranslationThresh=INT-VALUE`
-(Encoder only)
-Specifies the maximum translation threshold used to disable inter predicion for attributes.

 ### `--QPShiftStep=INT-VALUE`
 (Encoder only)